opensearch-project/opensearch-rs/guides/document_lifecycle.md

 # Document Lifecycle

-This guide covers OpenSearch Ruby Client API actions for Document Lifecycle.
+This guide covers OpenSearch Rust Client API actions for Document Lifecycle.
 You'll learn how to create, read, update, and delete documents in your OpenSearch cluster.
 Whether you're new to OpenSearch or an experienced user, this guide provides the information you need to manage your document lifecycle effectively.

 ## Setup